bitmovin/player-ios/README.md

 .package(name: "BitmovinPlayer", url: "https://github.com/bitmovin/player-ios-tvos.git", .exact("Version Number"))
 ```

-And then specify the `BitmovinPlayer` as a dependency of the desired Target.
+And then specify the `BitmovinPlayer` as a dependency of the desired target.
 Here's an example of a `Package.swift` file:

 ```swift
 // swift-tools-version:5.3